kumailr7/TII-Devops-Assessment/README.md

 ## 4. Deploying on Kubernetes Cluster

-- Created Bash Script to handle the Namespace creeation , Ingress Creation check , Deployment of all mainfests and adding minikube ip to the `/etc/hosts`
+- Created Bash Script to handle the Namespace creation , Ingress Creation check , Deployment of all mainfests and adding minikube ip to the `/etc/hosts`

 - Check the Shell Script configuration: [K8-Setup.sh](K8s/k8s-setup.sh)